Timothy C. Hain, MD •Page last modified: August 2, 2020

 - Click here for a low bandwidth animation.

-- Supplemental material on the site DVD: Animation of Epley Maneuver.
+- Animation of Epley Maneuver.
 Note that this maneuver is done faster in the animation than in the clinic.
 Usually one allows 30 seconds between positions.

 If one can observe the eyes, as shown in a recording in the figure above, there should be a burst of upbeating/torsional nystagmus for at least positions B (the conventional Dix-Hallpike position), and D (the 180 degree from DH position).
 There may not be much nystagmus in position B (2)

 When performing the Epley maneuver, caution is advised should neurological symptoms (for example, weakness, numbness, visual changes other than vertigo) occur.
 Occasionally such symptoms are caused by compression of the vertebral arteries (Sakaguchi et al, 2003), and if one persists for a long time, a stroke could occur.
 If the exercises are being performed without medical supervision, we advise stopping the exercises and consulting a physician.
 If the exercises are being supervised, given that the diagnosis of BPPV is well established, in most cases we modify the maneuver so that the positions are attained with body movements rather than head movements.

 After the Epley, you should provide your patient with the instructions below, which are aimed at reducing the chance that debris might fall back into the sensitive back part of the ear.